nebari-dev/nebari-slurm/docs/configuration.md

 ### Adding new user

-In order to add new users to QHub-HPC add to the `enabled_users` variable.
+In order to add new users to Nebari-Slurm add to the `enabled_users` variable.
 The format for each user is:

 ```yaml